cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 `InterchainAccountPacketData` contains an array of messages that an interchain account can execute and a memo string that is sent to the host chain as well as the packet `type`.
 ICS-27 version 1 and 2 have only one type `EXECUTE_TX`.

-// NO : ICS-27 version 2 has the following types `REGISTER_ICA`, `EXECUTE_TX` and `RECOVER_ICA`. // RegisterIca and
+// RegisterIca and
-// RecoverIca should be msgs that are passed in the array of msgs
+// RecoverIca could be msgs that are passed in the array of msgs

 // NOTE Need to inspect how to TODO blacklist mechanisms.
 Do the controller chain need to know which msg are blacklisted?
 Probably not.
 Thus the blacklist couldbe a module state in host chain that can be modified by an ad hoc function